LeToNode/Play2.0-CN-doc/scalaGuide/ScalaResults.md

 ## Changing the charset for text based HTTP responses.

 For text based HTTP response it is very important to handle correctly the charset.
-Play handles that for you anf use `utf-8` by default.
+Play handles that for you and uses `utf-8` by default.

 The charset is used to both convert the text response to the corresponding bytes to send over the network socket, and to alterate the Content-Type header with the proper `;charset=xxx` extension.